 These baked beans are smokey and sweet and, using the pressure cooking magic of the Instant Pot, they're an easy side dish for your summer backyard barbecues that blow away canned beans.

-NOTE: This recipe was developed using a 6 QT Instant Pot Duo Evo Plus.
-You may need to adjust the liquid amount for other sizes.
+Note: this recipe was developed on a 6 qt Instant Pot Duo Evo Plus.

 - Dried Navy Beans